parrt/cs652/projects/Java-vtable.md

 Don't forget the metadata pointer so that every object knows its type at runtime.
 Most importantly, it is through this class definition object that we can access the `vtable` to do method calls.
 (More later on method calls).

+Every reference to a field `x` within a method is really `this.x` and so field references inside methods are converted to `this->x` where `this` is the first argument of each function we define for each J method.

+Accesses to fields outside are always through an object reference. `o.x` &rarr; `o->x`.

 #### Inheritance of fields

 C does not support inheritance of `struct`s and so the translation needs to copy fields from all superclasses into subclasses.
 For example,